 - Make sure the brakes operate smoothly and that the brake pedal position is correct. - Make sure the brakes do not drag. - Make sure the brakes are not spongy.
 All air must be bled from the brake system.

 Replacement of brake components requires professional knowledge.
-These procedures
+These procedures should be performed by a Yamaha dealer.

 Adjusting the parking brake free play